mlxxx63/ORCID-Data-Visualization/README.md

 For help retrieving any of this information, contact ORCID-CA@crkn.ca.

-Open the R script file in RStudio.
+Open `Rorcid_Crossref_Authors.R` file in RStudio.
 The script contains a number of comments and instructions.
 Comments are indicated by the presence of a hashtag (#) proceeding the comment text.
 Any lines of text with a hashtag in front will not be run as commands.
 Lines of text with no hashtag will be run as a command when entered in R Studio.

 The first time you run the script, there are a few things you will need to do to get set up.
 Once these things are done, you should not have to do them again: